sdiehl/gevent-tutorial/tutorial.md

 they result program behavior which is globally non-deterministic.*

-One approach to avoiding race conditions is to simply not have any global *state* shared between threads.
-To communicate threads instead pass stateless messages between each other.
+The best approach to this is to simply avoid all global state all times.
+Global state and import-time side effects will always come back to bite you!

 ## Spawning Threads